 feel welcome, safe, and encouraged in a fun environment where

 they will learn and grow together.

-Anne Rego is a 2020 graduate from Indiana Wesleyan University with her BMus in Vocal Performance.
-During college she enjoyed being the lead in multiple musical productions like Guys and Dolls as well as operas like The Old Maid and The Thief.
-Not only that, but she had the opportunity to be a part of the University Chorale and tour with them to Italy to sing at destinations such as the Pantheon, St. Peter’s Cathedral, and St. Marks Basillica.
+Anne Rego (she/her) is a 2020 graduate from Indiana Wesleyan University with her BMus in Vocal Performance.
+During college she enjoyed being the lead in multiple musical productions like Guys and Dolls; although her dream role would be playing Veronica in Heathers.

 Bryn Colodny is a senior vocal principle at Berklee College of Music and is earning her Bachelors of Music in Songwriting.
 Bryn also attended the reputable, LaGuardia High School in New York City as a vocal principle with a secondary instrument of piano.